 Your Home is Ready to Show, It’s Time for Some Low-Cost Marketing

-Becoming a master at DIY marketing will help you cast a wider net to enhance the possibility of multiple offers.
+Become a master of DIY marketing to cast a wider net and enhance the possibility of multiple offers.
 This also shortens the timeframe that the house is on the market, which is important.
 The longer your house is on the market, the more likely someone will think it is overpriced, even if it isn’t.
 Luckily, the internet has myriad opportunities for you to showcase your house.

 “You want to captivate the buyer as early in the marketing process as possible,” Suzanne says.
 “The longer your house is on the market, the less interest there will be.”
 It’s in your best interest to be proactive in finding a buyer.